samuel-garmany/samuel-garmany.github.io/README.md

 ![alt text](https://github.com/samuel-garmany/samuel-garmany.github.io/actions/workflows/pages/pages-build-deployment/badge.svg)

 This repository hosts my personal website.
-I'm mostly using this project to experiment with web development technologies on the side.
+I'm using this project to experiment with web development technologies on the side.

 ## 🦖 View the Site